TeamHypersomnia/Hypersomnia/README.md

 cmake -G Ninja -DCMAKE_C_COMPILER=clang-cl -DCMAKE_CXX_COMPILER=clang-cl -DCMAKE_LINKER=lld-link -DARCHITECTURE="x64" -DCMAKE_BUILD_TYPE=%CONFIGURATION% -DGENERATE_DEBUG_INFORMATION=0 ..
 ninja
 ```

-Note: the path to ``vcvarsall.bat`` in the first line may differ if you're using a version of Visual Studio that is not **Visual Studio 2017 Preview Community**.

 Note: your computer **might start lagging heavily** for the duration of the build as ``ninja`` will use all available cores for compilation.